gamedevmcgill/F2021-Unity-Bootcamp-FPS/README.md

 ## Set Up

-Using Git Classic\
+1. Download and install Git Classic: https://git-scm.com/downloads

-1. On command line\
+2. On command line\
 `git clone https://github.com/gamedevmcgill/F2021-Unity-Bootcamp-FPS.git`

-2. Within the Unity Bootcamp Folder folder, checkout the branch that has the episode you want to view.\
+3. Within the Unity Bootcamp Folder folder, checkout the branch that has the episode you want to view.\
 Episodes are added soon after each session.\
 The last episode should have the full tutorial result.\
 In command line, X is the episode number corresponding to the Brackey's tutorial episodes.\
 `git checkout episodeX`

-3. Open Unity Hub and click Add.
+4. Open Unity Hub and click Add.

-4. Select the Unity Bootcamp Folder on your computer from cloning.
+5. Select the Unity Bootcamp Folder on your computer from cloning.

-5. Use the Unity version (or similar version) written next to the added project, then click on that project panel to open in Unity.
+6. Use the Unity version (or similar version) written next to the added project, then click on that project panel to open in Unity.
 We are using Unity 2020.3.15f1.

 For more information on how to use, debug, build, and play in Unity, check out their website: https://unity.com/.